island-lang/island-lang.github.io/README.md

 	address: Address or nothing
 	petNames: List<string> or nothing

-let person = Person with name = 'Jimmy Jones', address = nothing, petNames = nothing
+let person = Person with name = "Jimmy Jones", address = nothing, petNames = nothing

 let houseNumber = person.address?.houseNumber // houseNumber = nothing
 let firstPetName = person.petNames?[1] // firstPetName = nothing
 ```

 _Some notes on possible confusion with terminology used by other languages: In Island the unit type is called `nothing` and the bottom type is called `never` (introduced in a following chapter).
 In Scala the unit type is called `Unit` and the bottom type `Nothing`.
-However Haskell uses the term `Nothing` in its option type to represent the option of having 'No value', which is closer to the semantics intended here._
+However Haskell uses the term `Nothing` in its option type to represent the option of having "No value", which is closer to the semantics intended here._

 ## The `any` type